Skip to main content

 Reinvestment relief

 Making outright gifts, creating a trust or setting up a family investment company all involve a former business owner having to give away assets and then survive seven years to be fully effective for inheritance tax.
 The risk of not surviving long enough can be insured against but it may also be worth considering making use of reinvestment relief.
-If within three years of a sale, an individual invests some of the proceeds into shares which qualify for business property relief, then those shares will immediately qualify for relief without the owner having to survive for seven years or to own the shares for the usual two year period.
-That reinvestment could be into products specifically designed for the purpose or into an AIM listed portfolio.
-A reinvestment into shares that qualify for EIS relief can attract even more tax benefits (such as income tax and capital gains tax reliefs).
+If within three years of a sale, an individual invests some of the proceeds into shares which qualify for business property relief, then those shares will immediately qualify for relief without having to live seven years or to own the shares for the usual two year period.
+That reinvestment could be into products specifically designed for the purpose.

 Pre-sale planning